arduino/arduino-cloud-cli/README.md

 arduino-cloud-cli is a command line tool that empowers users to access the major features of Arduino IoT Cloud from a terminal.

+### License
+This code is licensed under the terms of the GNU Affero General Public License v3.0.
+If you have questions about licensing or need a commercial license please contact us at [license@arduino.cc](mailto:license@arduino.cc).

 ### Requirements

 This is all you need to use arduino-cloud-cli for device **provisioning**: